 Active Minds Blog Dedicated to eradicating the stigma associated with mental illness, Active Minds members work to promote awareness and understanding of the issues on campuses nationwide.
 We know that mental health issues face thousands of students every day, and we commit to doing everything we can on campus to bring attention and respect to the cause.

-Edited by a licensed therapist, Blunt Therapy is a blog about the things people go to therapy for.
+Edited by a licensed therapist, Blunt Therapy is a blog about people’s things to therapy for.
 They publish articles about mental health, addictions, relationships, and parenting.

 The blog is dedicated to those affected by depression.
 It has several resources on how to combat depression.
 The website also has directories and helpful directions for depression.

 The British CBT & Counselling Service are Doctors of Psychology specializing in CBT for adults, families & children.
-Follow this blog to get a clear understanding of the origins and development of problems and learn comprehensive techniques to eliminate these and prevent their return.
+Follow this blog to understand the origins and development of problems and learn comprehensive techniques to eliminate these and prevent their return.

 Centre for Mental Health is an independent UK mental health charity.
-It aims to inspire hope, opportunity and a fair chance in life for people of all ages with or at risk of mental ill health.
+It aims to inspire hope, opportunity, and a fair chance in life for people of all ages with or at risk of mental illness.

 This blog is produced by Bill White, a mental health professional.
 It contains weekly articles on various mental health issues.
 It has won several best blog awards.

-This blog is about the author’s journey with recovering from trauma, borderline personality disorder and anxiety and living with ADHD.
+This blog is about the author’s journey to recover from trauma, borderline personality disorder, anxiety, and living with ADHD.

 Helping you reach a slightly higher State of Mind by Dr. Alexander Sinu, MD.

 Blog authors Chuck and Zoe created Defying Mental Illness to offer their insights on mental and emotional health.
-Chuck, who suffers from schizophrenia, shares his experience as someone who has been challenged mental illness and had to overcome its difficulties.
+Chuck, who has schizophrenia, shares his experience as someone who has been challenged by mental illness and overcame its difficulties.
 They hope to help those contending with mental illness on their path to recovery and well-being.

 As a psychologist, Elisha blends traditional psychotherapy with a progressive integration of mindfulness theory and practice to help his audience.
-The blog has lots of articles, free audios and video, and other resources to help with personal development, growth, and/or healing.
-Several E courses are also offered.
+The blog has lots of articles, free audios, videos, and other resources to help with personal development, growth, and/or healing.
+Several E-courses are also offered.

 Her Life Adventures covers outdoor adventures, sustainability, & mental health.

-This site is a resource for mental health practitioners, for people in therapy, and for people who are interested in more information about mental health issues.
+This site is a resource for mental health practitioners, people in therapy, and people interested in more information about mental health issues.

-Aspiring to be authentic and unfiltered about life, especially Mental Health; in hopes it’ll help someone else.
+Aspiring to be authentic and unfiltered about life, especially Mental Health, hoping that it’ll help someone else.

 A unique website helping others overcome the darkest parts of the mind.
-Come learn about depression, anger, anxiety, etc, and how to conquer your emotions.
+Learn about depression, anger, anxiety, etc., and how to conquer your emotions.

 Andrea Arceneaux uses her blog as a platform to demystify and humanize mental illness.
-What she does well is combine the facts of mental illness with the personal stories of those who navigate it.
+She does well to combine the facts of mental illness with the personal stories of those who navigate it.
 Andrea believes that if the mentally ill stand together and share their stories, they can change the conversation about mental illness and end the stigma in the process.

-Written by a former mental health nurse, Mental Health 360 aims to raise awareness of mental health through personal and professional experiences.
+Written by a former mental health nurse, Mental Health 360 aims to raise mental health awareness through personal and professional experiences.

-MTS’s vision is to create a community that is aware of mental health, to outline the importance of mindfulness, to help recovery and promote growth, and to inspire people to achieve their dreams.
+MTS’s vision is to create a community that is aware of mental health, outlines the importance of mindfulness, helps recovery, promotes growth, and inspires people to achieve their dreams.

 Blog posts on a wide array of mental health topics.
-Mindfulpath is a healing space encompassed by a variety of treatment professionals working as one connected team to provide quality mental health care.
+Mindfulpath is a healing space encompassed by various treatment professionals working as one connected team to provide quality mental health care.

 From the writer: “I hope that you will be part of my journey as I navigate adult life living with depression and anxiety.”

-The main goal of this blog is to educate people who are dealing with someone who has a narcissistic personality.
+This blog’s main goal is to educate people who are dealing with someone who has a narcissistic personality.
 The Narcissist comes in many forms.
 You could be married to one, have grown up with a narcissistic parent, or maybe you’re experiencing difficulties dealing with a narcissistic boss.